Payments can fail for a variety of reasons. Most times, payments fail because:

 As you develop your integration with Finix, good testing should identify any bugs or requests that would lead to invalid API calls.

-In turn, with good testing in sandbox, these failures should be rare in production.
+In turn, with good testing in sandbox, these failures should be rare when you take your integration live.
 Refer to our API Reference for a guide on how to make requests to Finix's API.